Find out what some of our graduates are doing today in pursuing their successful careers.

 To effectively join parts together, a welder will solder, braze or weld the two materials — which are all processes that utilize heat.
 While these three methods have a lot in common, there are distinct differences that are important to know.

 Welding is a fabrication process that joins two or more parts by means of high heat, pressure or both.
 It melts the parts together and allows them to cool, resulting in fusion.
-Welding is typically used on metals and thermoplastics, but can be used on wood.
+Welding is typically used on metals and thermoplastics but can be used on wood.
 Filler materials, which are extra pieces of metal, are often used to seal any gaps.

 The bond created by welding can withstand all kinds of stresses, such as supporting the body of a car or plane.
 With welding, the two metals must be similar (i.e. you can’t weld steel to copper).
 The temperature must be very high to join the two pieces together, yet not too high, as this can change the characteristics of the metal and cause the weld to weaken.

 No two welding projects are exactly alike.
-Different types of welding are used based on materials and desired outcome.
+Different types of welding are used based on materials and desired outcomes.
 There are over 30 different types of welding, however, there are four methods that are most commonly used:

 Read: Welding History Goes Back Farther Than You Think